traffordDataLab/leaflet.reachability/README.md

 **Reachability polygon options**

-The options below control the styling of the polygons which are created when a call is made to the openrouteservice API, and allow actions to occur when the user interacts with them.
+The options below give you control over the styling and interactive behaviour of the reachability polygons which are created when a call is made to the openrouteservice API.

 | Option        | Type     | Default  | Description |
 | ------------- | -------- | -------- | ----------- |